scobru/lines-monorepo/README.md

 Lines is a plain-text file stored on the Polygon blockchain.
 There are 2^256-1 lines on this wall.
 Each line is 100 characters long.
-You can also made a classic tweet style post.
-You can like, retweet, comment, and follow other users.
-You can also delete your tweets.
 The Wall will never be moderated.
 We believe that freedom of speech is one of the unalienable right for every man.
 Leave a message.
 It will be stored on-chain.
 Forever.
 Check out the website to try it yourself.